square/go-jose/jose-util/README.md

 ### Expand

-Expands a compact message to the full serialization format.
+Expands a compact message to the JWE/JWS JSON Serialization format.

     jose-util expand --format JWE   # Expands a compact JWE to full format jose-util expand --format JWS   # Expands a compact JWS to full format